 The Penn State Center, Pittsburgh

-Over the past six years my Pittsburgh Studio has worked with stakeholders and residents in low income inner-city and post-industrial neighborhoods of Beltzhoover, Larimer, the Hill District, Homewood South, West Pittsburgh, Coraopolis, The Northside neighborhoods of Manchester, East Deutschtown and California-Kirkbride, and Wilkinsburg, Hazelwood and several others.
+Since 2008, my Pittsburgh Studio has worked with stakeholders and residents in low income inner-city and post-industrial neighborhoods of Beltzhoover, Larimer, the Hill District, Homewood South, West Pittsburgh, Coraopolis, The Northside neighborhoods of Manchester, East Deutschtown and California-Kirkbride, and Wilkinsburg, Hazelwood and several others.
 With the generous support of the Penn State Center, we've collaborated with local stakeholders on ideas for sustainability, place-based livelihood opportunities, and renewed civic conviviality.

 National Finalist (1 of 4), Peter C. Magrath University-Community Engagement Award, Association of Public and Land-grant Universities, 2011.